 In our last Off the Charts live event, we were so gratified to have Nathalie share her 3 secrets to entrepreneurial success:

 Finding Innovative Ways to Help Other Entrepreneurs To Succeed

-Nathalie currently specializes in WordPress websites and building online courses and launch funnels.
+Nathalie currently specializes in WordPress websites and launching online courses and sales funnels.
 But her main focus is pairing entrepreneurs with the right tech tools they need to succeed.

 “I like to define launch strategies for my clients and then go implement them with the tools appropriate for their needs and budget.